James-Wickenden/SevensCards/README.md

 TODO:

 - Implement networking (WIP)
-- Game loading bar
-- Implement difficulty slider for COM players
+- Implement difficulty slider for COM players in local play
 - Clean up GameModel & GameView interfaces
-- Variable player counts
 - Native UI scaling

 BUGS:

-- Freezing while loading/ solve with loading bar?
-- Solve with extra card attributes/constructors or case-by-case handling when calling
-- WEB Games can freeze if a COM player moves first (?)
+- Desync issue between clients and players
+- The host has no skip button
+- Likely issue when joining a server when game in session; will need a case to handle it.